SchmittMichael/Prog3-WS2021/PORTFOLIO-README.md

 # About the project:
 This Project contains all demanded contents including the `additional` features (FlaggedList-Button,TodayList-Button).
-<br> Software errors in Front- and Backend are not known.
 <br>Easteregg: Try to create a List --> create a Reminder --> Type in: "easteregg" 😉
 <br>(to undo Easteregg refresh Site or delete the Reminder)

 Created by [Michael](https://github.com/SchmittMichael) and [Marco](https://github.com/Marco-Wanka)